MargaretWK/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ` 5-local_variables` lists all local variables,environment variables and functions

 `6-create_local_variable` creates a new variable; variable name :BEST and value school

+`7-create_global_variable` creates a new global variable;variable name :BEST and value school